 Next, create a stream target in Wowza Streaming Engine that will deliver the stream from Wowza Streaming Engine to the Wowza Streaming Cloud ultra low latency stream target over RTMP.
 You will need details from the ultra low latency stream target in Wowza Streaming Cloud to configure the stream target in Wowza Streaming Engine.

-- In the Wowza Streaming Cloud web manager, click Advanced on the menu bar, and then click Stream Targets.
+- In the Wowza Streaming Cloud user interface, click Advanced on the menu bar, and then click Stream Targets.

 - Click the name of your ultra low latency stream target to open the Setup tab of the target details page.